“Step outside of the box.”

 Some of our boxes are different sizes because some of us need more room to grow into the “element” fighting beast that we need to be.
 Then the time comes when the box has given us all that it can, and at that time and not a minute sooner, we should leave the box.
 Time is everything and leaving the box too soon might mean we are under-developed and too weak to sustain ourselves outside the box.
 See, that’s why I want to bring the box with me!

 Don’t get me wrong, I believe we need to get our booties out of that box.
 However, that can be a scary task.
 Sometimes I am afraid to leave the box because I question whether I am ready to tackle the dream before me.
 Sometimes the fear is in wondering if leaving the box means that I won’t have anything to fall back on.
-So, I decided to think this way: take everything I need out the box, place the contents in an air tight container, step out of the box, and then say goodbye to the box.
+So, I decided to think of it this way: take everything I need out the box, place the contents in an air tight container, step out of the box, and then say goodbye to the box.
 Genius!
 This way I figure that I am solving the problem of living as an oversize giant in a tiny box and the problem of worrying that I have the essential tools I need along the journey.
 With the goodies that make me strong and competent safely tucked away, I may pull them out whenever I feel I need to rest, regroup, and remind myself that I have already been nurtured to accomplish the task ahead.
 I don’t know about you, but envisioning that I can take everything with me that “made me” makes getting out the box less intimidating.
 Maybe it is all a placebo, but whatever, it is working and I am stepping outside of the box… and that’s all that matters.